 - 2 tablespoons honey or sugar

-- 2 and ⅔ cups tepid beer (you can use water or milk)
+- 2 and ⅔ cups tepid beer, regular blond beer from the supermarket like Heineken or similar

 - Extra flour and semolina for dusting